Book your Regional Japan Rail Pass

 HAKONE FREE PASS

-The Hakone Free Pass is a discounted excursion ticket between Shinjuku and Hakone-Yumoto, valid for 2 days and offers full coverage of Hakone's popular sightseeing spots.
-With the Hakone Free Pass, try the famous hot spring (onsen) resort at the foot of Mount Fuji from Tokyo, and enjoy unlimited travel for two days while saving money.
+The Hakone Free Pass is a discounted excursion ticket between Shinjuku Station and Hakone-Yumoto Station, valid for 2 days and offers unlimited coverage of Hakone's popular sightseeing spots for a memorable trip in one of Kanagawa Prefecture's best destinations.
+With the Hakone Free Pass, try the famous hot spring (onsen) resort at the foot of Mount Fuji from Tokyo, and enjoy unlimited travel for 2 days while saving money.
+What would often be a trip out for a day from Tokyo can now be a multi-day excursion to enjoy.

-Hakone Free Pass allows you to get on and off the local transport within Hakone and discount admission to various attractions in the area.
+The Hakone Free Pass allows you to get on and off the local transport within Hakone, Kanagawa and discount admission to various attractions.

 The Hakone Region